 You’ll find huge variety at Prairie Winds Park, situated in Calgary’s northeast quadrant.
 It’s quite a rush zipping down the long, steep slope as planes whiz past overhead to and from the airport.
 While the main draw is its large hill, there are smaller slopes off on the side for younger tots.
 More info here.

 This suburb is chock-a-block with young families, so it makes sense you’d find a happening hill in this hood.
 At almost 300 feet, Elgin Hill is super long, but that only makes your experience here more exciting.
 Check out this link for more info.

 Flanked by the Community Centre and three schools, you know this hill sees a lot of action after class.
 Head here before the bell with wee ones or take the troops on the weekend when the fire pits are going along the outdoor ice rink.
 Speaking of the ice rink, expect to get some mileage on it if your run is really spectacular.
 Here’s where you’ll find more info.

 Canmore Nordic Centre

-Yes, it’s outside the city, but this purpose-built toboggan hill boasts plenty of lanes, some bumps for speed demons and gentle slopes for the young ‘ens.
-Make a day out of it with a spot a spot of winter disk golf or gliding across their famed cross country ski grails.
+Yes, it’s outside the city, but this purpose-built toboggan hill boasts plenty of lanes, some bumps for speed demons, and gentle slopes for the young ‘ens.
+Make a day out of it with a spot a spot of winter disk golf or gliding across their famed cross country ski trails.
 There’s also a cafe onsite and a small outdoor skating rink.
 More info here.